Found Sharps and Needles

 Sharps cannot be tested for blood-borne disease, so it is not necessary to keep the sharp.
 An adult can safely collect and dispose of the sharp.

 You may be advised to have blood tests or get immunized, depending on the situation.
-Blood-borne diseases such as HIV, hepatitis B and hepatitis C can be spread through blood and blood products.
-Although low, there is a risk of infection from an accidental needle stick.
+While the risk is low after being cut or poked by a discarded needle, blood-borne diseases such as HIV, hepatitis B and hepatitis C can be spread through blood and blood products.

 Contact Us